The Abbey School, Reading

 The Abbey School is a private selective day school for girls, in Reading, Berkshire, England.

 Overview

 The Abbey School provides education for girls aged 3 to 18 years.
 The school is based in the centre of Reading, on Kendrick Road.
-The current Head is Will le Fleming.
+The current Head is Dr Sarah Tullis.
 In 2006, the school had just over 1,000 students throughout the school, from Junior to Sixth Form.
 The school became an International Baccalaureate World School in 2008.
-In 2020, the IB cohort averaged 39.6 points, compared to the global average of 30.

 Founded in 1887, the school moved to its present site in 1905 under the leadership of headmistress Helen Musson.